lukasz94w/my-forum-backend/README.md

 # my-forum-backend
 This repository is the backend part of the internet forum project.
 Its frontend part is available at: https://github.com/lukasz94w/my-forum-frontend.

+The following technologies were used in the project:
+- Spring Boot,
+- Spring Security,
+- Spring Data JPA,
+- Spring WebSocket,
+- Spring Messaging,
+- Hibernate,
+- Java,
+- PostgreSQL,
+- JWT,
+- Maven,
+- Lombok.
 ## Available endpoints
 ### For everyone:
 - creating new account at auth/signUp,